isoaxe/cors-server/README.md

 ## Implementation

-The server can be implemented in one of four ways.
+The server can be implemented in one of three ways.
 Is is recommended to use Firebase or Fly.io.

 ### Firebase